officiallysingh/spring-boot-problem-handler/README.md

 and [**`ProblemServerAccessDeniedHandler`**](src/main/java/com/ksoot/problem/spring/advice/security/ProblemServerAccessDeniedHandler.java)
 are autoconfigured as `authenticationEntryPoint` and `accessDeniedHandler` beans respectively.

-But to make it work following needs to be done in application Spring Security configuration.
+But to make it work, the following needs to be done in application Spring Security configuration.
 Refer to example [**`WebFluxSecurityConfiguration`**](https://github.com/officiallysingh/problem-handler-webflux-demo/blob/main/src/main/java/com/ksoot/problem/demo/config/WebFluxSecurityConfiguration.java)
 ```java
 @Autowired